Best places to dive in June

 A snorkeller and a dwarf minke whale

-Every winter, dwarf minke whales travel through the Great Barrier Reef.
-The Great Barrier Reef is the ONLY location where divers and snorkelers are presented with the chance to jump in the water with these pint-size cetaceans.
-Dwarf minke whales grow to a maximum of eight metres and are curious and inquisitive creatures.
+Every winter, dwarf minkewhales travel through the Great Barrier Reef.
+The Great Barrier Reef is the ONLY location where divers and snorkelers can jump in the water with these pint-size cetaceans.
+Dwarf minkewhales grow to a maximum of eight meters and are curious and inquisitive creatures.
 Liveaboards such as Spoilsport offer special trips dedicated to getting you in the water with these animals as much as possible.

-Swimming with dwarf minke whales is suitable for divers and snorkelers, and this experience is one that is suited to all levels of dive experience.
-The fact that these tours take place on the Great Barrier Reef means that you’ll not only have unforgettable in-water encounters with the whales but log some fantastic dives.
+Swimming with dwarf minke whales is suitable for divers and snorkelers, and this experience is suited to all levels of dive experience.
+The fact that these tours take place on the Great Barrier Reef means that you’ll not only have unforgettable in-water encounters with the whales but also have some fantastic dives.

-Humpback whales can also be frequently spotted during this time of the year, however, swimming with this species is not currently allowed on the Great Barrier Reef.
-Watching as a humpback whale breaches metres from the boat is incredible though, and these curious whales often swim over to liveaboards to say hello.
+Humpback whales can also be frequently spotted during this time of the year; however, swimming with this species is not currently allowed on the Great Barrier Reef.
+Watching as a humpback whale breaches meters from the boat is incredible, and these curious whales often swim over to liveaboards to say hello.

 Last chance for Socorro & Sea of Cortes

-If you love diving with the big fish (and rays, whales, dolphins and more) of the sea Socorro & the Sea of Cortez is a destination you definitely want to visit at some point in your life.
-The dive season for Socorro runs from around November to May, however, some liveaboards offer trips in the first half of June giving divers one last chance to head to this incredible part of the world until the season begins again.
-The best time to dive the Sea of Cortes is from early August through to October, however, some liveaboards such as Nautilus Explorer and Nautilus Belle Amie offer unique itineraries that cruise both Socorro Island and the Sea of Cortes, allowing divers to experience the best of both these destinations.
+If you love diving with the big fish (and rays, whales, dolphins, and more) of the sea, Socorro & the Sea of Cortez is a destination you want to visit at some point in your life.
+The dive season for Socorro runs from around November to May; however, some liveaboards offer trips in the first half of June, giving divers one last chance to head to this incredible part of the world until the season begins again.
+The best time to dive the Sea of Cortes is from early August through to October; however, some liveaboards, such as Nautilus Explorer and Nautilus Belle Amie, offer unique itineraries that cruise both Socorro Island and the Sea of Cortes, allowing divers to experience the best of both these destinations.

 nautilus explorer